sraj-whatdoesthedatasay/Capstone/README.md

 - Provides credit card product related answers after a user types in their question

 We believe that this app can improve efficiency for chat agents by providing them quick answers at their finger-tips during various interactions.

+The streamlit code is stored in main folder and is called GlobalStreamlit.py.
+It creates a side-frame which allows to pick between the 3 apps and then the app can be used to try out one of the 3 options.

 ## Conclusions & Future Directions